Eight Killed As Crowd Rushes Stage At Texas Rap Concert - UrduPoint

 Other footage on social media showed scores of people rushing the gates at NRG park, with security unable to contain the flow.

-Several people could be seen falling over, bringing down the metal detectors at the arena entrance, but it was unclear if that incident was linked to the deaths.
+Several people could be seen falling over, bringing down the metal detectors at the arena entrance.

 Scott launched the Astroworld music festival in 2018.